cvs-health/testaro/README.md

 ### Contents

 A report discloses:
-- raw results of tests conducted by tools
-- standardized results of tests conducted by tools
+- results of tests conducted by tools
 - process data, including statistics on:
     - latency (how long a time each tool takes to run its tests)
     - test prevention (the failure of tools to run on particular targets)